DomDev-DD/ConsoleVersionScraper/README.md

 Please note this sofware is in Alpha

-A web scraper for extracting versions of then most popular lighting consoles
+A web scraper for extracting versions of the most popular lighting consoles

 This is a basic web scraper that searchs for lighting console sofware versions from a handful of the major players: ETC, Grand Ma 2, Avolites ,and Grand Ma 3.